All Episodes

 But let me ask you this.

-Uh I have it on my Kindle right in front of me.
+I have it on my Kindle right in front of me.

-One of the things that I appreciate that you mention in the book is when I hear a lot of people writing about what conservatism is in America, they they fixate on Edmund Burke.
+One of the things that I appreciate that you mention in the book is when I hear a lot of people writing about what conservatism is in America, they fixate on Edmund Burke.

-But there really is a quintessentially genuine American conservatism, and not not to talk about another book while we're talking about Big Tent, your book, but Bernard Balin and uh the ideological origins of the American Revolution point out that this wasn't nonsense that the founders believed in, Balin being a historian, I believe at Yale, but they really believed this life liberty in pursuit of happiness and property stuff.
+Point out that this wasn't nonsense that the founders believed in, Balin being a historian, I believe, at Yale, but they really believed this life, liberty, and pursuit of happiness and property stuff.

 They sure did.